nopnop2002/esp-idf-ili9340/README.md

 __Note for ESP32S2__
 Pull Up of the RESET pin may be required.
 I inserted a 100 ohm resistor between Vcc and RESET.
+The tjpgd library is not present in ESP32-S2 ROM.
+You cannot be displayed JPEG files.

 __Note for ESP32S3__
 Pull Up of the RESET pin may be required.
 I inserted a 100 ohm resistor between Vcc and RESET.